We need to expect trials. Persevering through them can be easier when we understand we’re blessed through them! James 1:12 and 5:11 state:

 Rather than being discouraging, this should be encouraging.
 This truth helps us welcome trials because we can look forward to the blessings they provide.
 This is one more reason we can “count it all joy.”

-Eternal Life is the Greatest Blessing for Persevering
+Eternal Life is the Greatest Blessing

 James 1:12 says, “…for when he has been approved, he will receive the crown of life…” The NIV and ESV say, “When he has stood the test.”
 We are saved by grace through faith, so if faith is “tested” and “approved” what should we receive?
 Salvation!